kinnala/scikit-fem/docs/advanced.rst

    ... def loading(v, w):
    ...    return dot(w.n, v)

-The helper functions such as ``dot`` are discussed further below.

-The form definition always returns a two-dimensional NumPy array.
+The form definition always returns a two-dimensional numpy array.
 This can be verified using the Python debugger:

 .. code-block:: python